Recursive Client Rate limiting

 This was a particular problem for DNS administrators who used the default recursive-clients (1000) because under high rates of client query traffic, it could happen that legitimate client queries that should be handled (and which would resolve quickly) were being rejected because there was only a hard quota.

-Although not entirely part of the Recursive Client Rate Limiting suite of features, SERVFAIL cache, newly introduced in BIND 9.11.0 (after being trialed in special preview editions of BIND) may help mitigate server loads where clients are repeated sending the same failing queries.
+SERVFAIL cache (also newly introduced in BIND 9.11.0) may help mitigate server loads where clients are repeated sending the same failing queries.

 By default this is enabled at 1 seconds - equivalent to: